khen-su/test-engie-production-plant/README.md

 ### To setup the server
 * A computer
 * A free *8888* port
+* Docker and a docker client installed (if using the file image)
 * [.NET CORE SDK](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.300-macos-x64-installer)
 * Visual Studio (preferably 2019 but 2017 should do, too) or Visual Studio Code.